-Today I’m going to show you how to make a Christmas Card Holder.
-It’s really simple and easy to make!
+Today I’m going to show you how to make a DIY Christmas Card Holder.
+It’s a really simple and cute Christmas Card Display idea.
+Plus it’s no-sew and easy to make!
 If you like this project you may also like this Christmas Home Tour.

-In my opinion, one of the very best things about December are the beautiful greeting cards that show up in the mail all month.
+In my opinion, one of the very best things about December is the beautiful holiday cards that show up in the mail all month.
 Living in an era where actual mail is pretty scarce, receiving that kind of personal correspondence is pretty great.

-So I designed this Christmas Card holder that just hangs on a door.
-It has clips that can hold the cards and can be moved around as necessary.
+I designed this Christmas Card holder that just hangs on a door.
+It has clips that can hold and display the cards, and the holiday cards can be moved around as necessary.
 My holder is about 3 ft long but you can make one any length you’d like, wouldn’t it be cute the entire length of a door?

 -Small Clips (the ones I used are made by Tim Holtz and are no longer sold.
 You can get silver ones here)